Dental Bonding vs. Veneers: Which One?

 4. Total Time Commitment and Cost

 One of the major advantages of dental bonding is how little time it takes to complete the procedure.
-Depending on how many teeth are bonded, it will take about 30 minutes to an hour.
+Depending on how many teeth are bonded, it will take about 30 minutes to an hour per tooth.

-Compared to other similar options, dental bonding is also much less expensive.
-Veneers can be pricey and a bit excessive if you’re only looking to close a small gap or fix a chipped tooth.
+Compared to other similar options, dental bonding is also on the budget-friendly side.
+Veneers can be more of a commitment financially and a bit excessive if you’re only looking to close a small gap or fix a chipped tooth.
 If that’s the case, bonding may instead be the right option for you.

 Veneers also may take multiple appointments to complete.
 Our dentists will first need to take an impression of the teeth and send that with the desired shade to a dental lab for fabrication.
 It may be a few weeks before your permanent veneers arrive for placement so temporary veneers are created for you to wear in the meantime.